gruvw/epfl-nds-game/project/tic-tac-tile/README.md

     * In single player mode, the bot will play instantly after your turn.
     * In (local) two player, mode you need to pass the Nintendo DS to the other player so they can play.
     * In Wi-Fi two player mode, simply wait for your opponent to play on their Nintendo DS.
 6. Carry on till you reach the Game Over screen.
+Alternatively you can also press `start` at any moment to put an end to the current game and go directly to the Game Over screen.
     * If one of the side won, their 3 winning pieces will be highlighted on the board.
       Their piece will be crowned on the bottom screen.
     * A clock will be displayed on the bottom screen in case they won because the other side ran out of time.